 9.8.1 The balancing settlement amount for Market Participant p for Trading Interval t of Trading Day d is:

-BSA(p,d,t) =Balancing Price (d,t) ADQ(p,d,t) + UDAP(d,t) UUDQ(p,d,t) + DDAP(d,t) DUDQ(p,d,t) + DIP(p,d,t)BSA(p,d,t) x MBQ(p,d,t).
+BSA(p,d,t) =Balancing Price (d,t) ADQ(p,d,t) + UDAP(d,t) UUDQ(p,d,t) + DDAP(d,t) DUDQ(p,d,t) + DIP(p,d,t)BSA(p,d,t) = Balancing Price (d,t) x MBQ(p,d,t) + CONC(p,d,t) + COFFC(p,d,t) + DIP(p,d,t).

 Where

+MBQ(p,d,t) is the Metered Balancing Quantity for Market Participant p for Trading Interval t of Trading Day d calculated in accordance with clause [6.17.2];

-MBP(d,t) is the Balancing Price for Trading Interval t of Trading Day d calculated in accordance with clause [6.14.2];
+Balancing Price (d,t) is the Balancing Price for Trading Interval t of Trading Day d calculated in accordance with clause 6.14.2;

+CONC(p,d,t) is the Constrained On Compensation for a Trading Interval for Market Participant p for Trading Interval t of Trading Day d.
+For a participant other than Verve Energy, CONC(p,d,t) is the sum of all ConGN x ConPN for each of the Market Participant’s Generation Facilities for that Trading Interval.
+For Verve Energy, CONC(p,d,t) is the sum of all PConGN x PConPN plus the sum of all ConGN x ConPN for each VSAS.

+COFFC(p,d,t) is the Constrained Off Compensation for a Trading Interval for Market Participant p for Trading Interval t of Trading Day d.
+For a participant other than Verve Energy, COFFC(p,d,t) is the sum of all CoffGN x CoffPN for each of the Market Participant’s Generation Facilities for that Trading Interval.
+For Verve Energy, COFFC(p,d,t) is the sum of all PCoffGN x PCoffPN plus the sum of all CoffGN x CoffPN for each VSAS.

-MBQ(p,d,t) is the Metered Balancing Quantity for Market Participant p for Trading Interval t of Trading Day d calculated in accordance with clause [6.17.2];ADQ(p,d,t), is the Authorised Deviation Quantity for Market Participant p for Trading Interval t of Trading Day d calculated in accordance with clause 6.17.2;
+DIP(d,t) is the Dispatch Instruction Payment for Market Participant p for Trading Interval t of Trading Day d calculated in accordance with clause 6.17.6.

+ADQ(p,d,t), is the Authorised Deviation Quantity for Market Participant p for Trading Interval t of Trading Day d calculated in accordance with clause 6.17.2;

 UUDQ(p,d,t) is the Upward Unauthorised Deviation Quantity for Market Participant p for Trading Interval t of Trading Day d calculated in accordance with clause 6.17.3;